 He signed in 2011 as an undrafted free agent by the 49ers, but Hogan was released before the season began and spent time on the practice squad of the New York Giants and Miami Dolphins.
 In Miami he earned the nickname, “7-11” because he was always open.
 Even with such promise, he did not earn a roster spot with the Dolphins and was cut.
 He spent 3 uneventful seasons with the Buffalo Bills.
 When the Patriots offered him a 3 year contract, the Bills declined to match the offer.
 Bill Belichick and the Patriots did what they have always done under his leadership: They found value that no one else could see.

 The Patriots invested in a little-known commodity with maximum results.
 Again.

 When you consider your overall marketing strategy, you have a powerful, yet little-known commodity at your fingertips, too: on-hold advertising.
 Some business owners are still waiting.
 They are having a difficult time understanding how something they’ve never heard of can have such a dynamic impact on their business.

-The Buffalo Bills chose not to invest and look where they are.
+The Buffalo Bills chose not to invest in a commodity that was right under their nose.
+It is that type of close-minded thinking that has marked that franchise for over a decade.
 They haven’t been to the playoffs since 1999 and just fired their head coach.
 Again.

 On-hold advertising has always been effective.
 It takes a business willing to look at the importance of this final step in the advertising cycle and truly invest in what their customers hear when they are placed on hold.
 Talk about return on investment.
 You will hear the results of your commitment with every call.